ahmamedhat/movies/readme.md

 ## How to run

+1- Run "yarn" command.
+2- Run "cd ios" then "pod install" then "cd .." (iOS only).
-Run this app either by using "yarn run ios" for ios devices or "yarn run android" for android devices.
+3- Run this app either by using "yarn run ios" for ios devices or "yarn run android" for android devices.

 ## Environment